Make Your Australian Wedding Ceremony Easy

 Do we need wedding rings in the wedding ceremony?

-Wedding rings are not a legal requirement.
+Wedding rings are not required.
 Two people marry when they say the legal marriage vows.
-It is your choice to include any cultural rituals or symbols in your wedding ceremony.
+Symbols, such as wedding rings, are optional.
+You choose the traditions, rituals and symbols you wish to include in your ceremony.